flyteorg/flyte/rsts/concepts/admin_service.rst

 - Get
 - List

-The above are designated by an `identifier <https://github.com/flyteorg/flyteidl/blob/793b09d190148236f41ad8160b5cec9a3325c16f/protos/flyteidl/core/identifier.proto#L16>`_ which consists of a project, domain, name and version specification.
+The above are designated by an :std:ref:`identifier <protos/docs/core/core:identifier>` which consists of a project, domain, name and version specification.
 These entities are for the most part immutable.
 To update one of these specific entities, the updated version must be reregistered with a unique and new version identifier attribute.

-One caveat is that launch plan state can toggle between `ACTIVE or INACTIVE <https://github.com/flyteorg/flyteidl/blob/6b8e34af67cbd06d2f20a6f7462e12c7f0d34f3b/protos/flyteidl/admin/launch_plan.proto#L33>`_.
+One caveat is that launch plan state can toggle between :std:ref:`ACTIVE or INACTIVE <protos/docs/admin/admin:launchplan>`.
 At most one launch plan version across a shared project, domain and name specification can be active at a time.
 The state affects scheduled launch plans only.
 An inactive launch plan can still be used to launch individual executions.
 However, only an active launch plan runs on a schedule (if it has a schedule defined).

 Static entities metadata (Named Entities)
 +++++++++++++++++++++++++++++++++++++++++
-A `named entity <https://github.com/flyteorg/flyteidl/blob/c12816cf3f0bde54a67fa77e71c0158a64151ea3/protos/flyteidl/admin/common.proto#L45>`__ includes metadata for one of the above entities
-(workflow, task or launch plan) across versions.
+A :std:ref:`named entity <protos/docs/admin/admin:namedentity>` includes metadata for one of the above entities (workflow, task or launch plan) across versions.
 A named entity includes a resource type (workflow, task or launch plan) and an
-`id <https://github.com/flyteorg/flyteidl/blob/c12816cf3f0bde54a67fa77e71c0158a64151ea3/protos/flyteidl/admin/common.proto#L12>`__ which is composed of project, domain and name.
+:std:ref:`id <protos/docs/admin/admin:namedentityidentifier>` which is composed of project, domain and name.
 A named entity also includes metadata, which are mutable attributes about the referenced entity.

 This metadata includes: